mduhme/fusion-gcn/README.md

 Selected configuration file must refer to the selected mode from preprocessing.

 3. Run `./torch_src/main.py` using configuration or command line parameters.
 View options by running `./torch_src/main.py --help`.

+## Code
+- Preprocessing related code is found in util.preprocessing and datasets/<dataset>/.
+- torch_src contains the main network implementation.
+- tf_src contains an implementation of AGCN (Two-Stream Adaptive Graph Convolutional Networks for Skeleton-Based Action Recognition) and GCN (Semi-Supervised Classification with Graph Convolutional Networks) in tensorflow.